You cannot fill out this field

 For proper operation you must enable Modbus TCP in the menu (Menu → Settings → Services → Modbus TCP).

-GROWATT SPH
+GROWATT

 You must update the firmware of your Shine WiFi-X dongle.
 Firmware version 3.1.1.1 or newer is required, with Modbus TCP enabled.
 With older firmware the station will not work.